polterguy/phosphorusfive/core/p5.ajax/README.md

 Out of the box, without tweaking the library, this means that it is best suited for building single page web _"apps"_, where you don't have an extreme amount of simultaneous users, and most users would only request one or two pages at the same time.
-As a general rule, I'd suggest using p5.ajax for building enterprise apps, without too many simultaneous users, and not for instance social media websites, such as Facebook or Twitter, for the above mentioned reasons.
+As a general rule, I'd suggest using p5.ajax for building enterprise apps, etc, without too many simultaneous users, and not for instance social media websites, such as Facebook or Twitter, for the above mentioned reasons.

 Another consequence, is that (by default), only 5 simultaneous tabs are tolerated